Topics on this page

 Scheduled scans for malware are typically queued when the agent is offline.
 To have a scheduled scan run even when the agent is unable to connect to Workload Security, perform the following:

-• The Run Task Now button on the Scheduled Tasks page will be disabled for this agent.
+- The Run Task Now button on the Scheduled Tasks page is disabled for this agent.

-• Workload Security manager will not proactively queue any scheduled scan task when agent is offline.
+- Workload Security manager does not proactively queue any scheduled scan task when agent is offline.

 Troubleshooting